How to Have Fun and Stay Cozy Winter Camping with Kids

 Food and Drink

 When you’re hanging out in the cold all day, you’ll want to have warm drinks on hand to help you and your kids keep warm.
 Some options are hot chocolate, coffee, tea or broth.
 Just make sure you have mugs or a thermos that will keep it warm for hours.
 Thermos or Yeti brand are our 2 go-to options.
-Momma Critter made chai before and ice fishing camp-out and it was still slightly warm after spending 24 hours in the ice house.
+Momma Critter made chai before and ice fishing camp-out and it was still slightly warm in her thermos after spending 24 hours in the ice house.

 To help replace calories burned staying warm, adults and small kids alike will need some extra calories and easy to eat snacks.
 Our favorite calorie dense camping foods are: Jerky, trail mix, peanut butter crackers, cheese sticks and yogurt covered raisins.